If you have suffered Birth Trauma there is help and support.

 - It is usually possible to make an appointment at the hospital where you gave birth to review your medical notes to discuss exactly what happened and why.
 This is often called a ‘debrief’.

-- Find local support groups or support groups on social media (such as the birth trauma association)
+- Find local support groups or support groups on social media (such as the Birth Trauma Association and Unfold Your Wings)

 - If it helps write about how you are feeling or what you have been through.